salman5876/Chils-Safety-System-FYP/README.md

 # Chils-Safety-System-FYP
-This repository contains the code and documentation for an advanced AI-based Child Safety System developed as a final year project.
+This repository contains the code and documentation for an advanced Artificial Intelligence based Child Safety System developed as a final year project.
 The system is designed to proactively identify and alert parents to unsafe activities involving their children.
 Below is a detailed overview of the key components of the project.

 # 1. Dataset Creation
 I created a dataset consisting of 13 distinct classes, including items such as child, scissors, knife, toys, fork, balls, heater, electric switchboard, spoon, among others.
 The dataset was created through a combination of data collection from Kaggle and manual acquisition from Google, including the capture of relevant child activity videos.